mciocchi/atomic_d6/README.md

 TL represents the advancement of tools, knowledge, and infrastructure available to a craftsman.

-Different worlds may develop along different paths, with TLs.
+Different worlds may develop along different paths with TLs.
 For instance: a civilization might enter modernity on a world where fossil fuels don't exist.

 GMs are encouraged to tweak or reinterpret TLs depending on their campaign setting.